Dolpheyn/antar/docs/story-idea/delivery-aggregator/feature-concept.md

 Malaysian merchants struggle with delivery services because:

 !!! danger "Pain Points"
-    1. **Too Many Choices**: Multiple delivery providers with different pricing
+    - Too Many Choices: Multiple delivery providers with different pricing
-    2. **Time Waste**: Hours spent comparing different options
+    - Time Waste: Hours spent comparing different options
-    3. **Hard Decisions**: Balancing speed, cost, and reliability
+    - Hard Decisions: Balancing speed, cost, and reliability
-    4. **Management Headache**: No single place to handle all deliveries
+    - Management Headache: No single place to handle all deliveries
-    5. **Complex Process**: Difficult to pick the best option for each delivery
+    - Complex Process: Difficult to pick the best option for each delivery

 ## Our Solution
 We're building a smart platform with three main parts: